chrisgrieser/alfred-bibtex-citation-picker/README.md

 ### PDF management actions
 The following features require that all your PDFs are located in the folder specified in your workflow settings.
+- The citation picker looks in the folder specified in the workflow settings for PDFs that are *exactly* named like the citekey, optionally followed by an underscore `_` and some text.
+For example: `{citekey}.pdf` or `{citekey}_{title}.pdf`.
+The citekey itself must not contain underscores, and the filename must not include the `@`.
 - The `📕` indicates that the entry already has an associated PDF at that location.
 - <kbd>Hyper</kbd><kbd>⏎</kbd>[^1]: If the entry has an associated PDF file, open it with the default PDF reader.
-The citekey must not contain an underscore (`_`).
 If the PDF folder setting is left empty, tries to open a PDF file listed under the `file` key in the BibTeX file.
 - Add `pdf` to any search query to filter only for entries with PDFs that have been added by the auto-file feature. `pdf grieser`, for example, displays only entries from the author "Grieser" with PDFs.
 Can be combined with other queries (see: [smart queries](#search)).
-- A `📎` indicates that the BibTeX entry has a `field` or `attachment` field.
+- A `📎` indicates that the BibTeX entry has a `file` or `attachment` field.
 You can use <kbd>⌃</kbd><kbd>⌥</kbd><kbd>⌘</kbd><kbd>⏎</kbd> to open the attachment.
 If there are multiple attachments, the first one is opened.